 ReSound hearing aids have been a popular choice among my patients.
 Many have told me that the brand’s high-performance technology has made life so much easier by enabling them to stream sound through its Bluetooth streaming options.

 Since 2013, wearers of the ReSound LiNX Quattro have had the ability to connect their hearing aids to their Apple devices, giving them a host of streaming options such as the ability to take and make phone calls without the need for a Telecoil and listen to their favorite music directly through their hearing aids.

-However, Android users have been limited to only a few basic features such as volume and program controls.
+However, Android users have limited only a few basic features, such as volume and program controls.
 Until now, that is.